Skip to content

 Talk to someone who sold at the bottom of 2008 or March 2020.
 They almost never say "I made a rational decision based on new information."
 What they say is closer to "I couldn't take it anymore."

-That's the constraint.
-You design around it or you pretend it isn't there.
+That is the constraint.
+Build around it, or pretend it is not there.

 Some questions